If you do not have time for the details, here are our top picks for entry level mountain bike:

-The bike is made from either steel or aluminum, both of which are cheap materials that last long.
+The bike is made from either steel or aluminum, both of which are cheap materials that last long like the lock boss creations.
 And, can survive the impacts of a few crashes and falls before it needs to be replaced or repaired.

 The frame material- either steel or aluminum- can also withstand the pressure you put on it from biking on beginner trails or obstacle and downhill courses.

 On the road, cyclists report that the front fork absorbs the road’s vibration and they feel comfortable on the bike.
 The tires can handle a variety of surfaces so riders can explore and learn new bike skills.

 Rebecca Friedberg graduated university with a degree in Classical languages (Greek/Latin) in 2017.
 She has traveled solo extensively and wrote two “How to” books with HowExpert and is published on Amazon.